Bonhams: History

 opened an office in Hong Kong in 2007.
 Seven years later, in 2014, it established an East Asian HQ and saleroom in Hong Kong in One Pacific Place.
-Bonhams East Asian and Southeast Asian network now also includes offices in Beijing, Taiwan and Singapore.
+Bonhams East Asian and Southeast Asian network includes offices in Beijing, Shanghai, Taipei and Singapore.

-In March 2008, Bonhams New York moved to new salerooms on the corner of 57th Street and Madison Avenue – formerly the home of the respected Dahesh Museum of Art.
+In March 2008, Bonhams New York moved to new salerooms on the corner of 57th Street and Madison Avenue, formerly the home of the respected Dahesh Museum of Art.
 The inaugural sale featured 20th century furniture and decorative arts.

-In 2013, Bonhams opened its new headquarters at 101 New Bond Street, a state-of-the-art building, designed by Lifschutz Davidson Sandilands; and in 2015 it completed a seven-figure refurbishment of its Knightsbridge saleroom.

-In 2016, Bonhams held its first online-only auction.
-The sale – Watches and Wristwatches from the Collection of a European Nobleman – was 100 per cent sold.
+In 2013, Bonhams opened its new headquarters at 101 New Bond Street, designed by Lifschutz Davidson Sandilands; and in 2015 it completed a seven-figure refurbishment of its Knightsbridge saleroom.
+In 2016, Bonhams held its first online-only auction; the sale of watches from the collection of a European nobleman.

 In September 2018, Bonhams was acquired by the UK-based private equity company, Epiris.

 In January 2022, Bonhams acquired the Nordic auction house Bukowskis for an undisclosed sum.

-in March 2022, Bonhams acquired the New England auction house Skinner Inc. for an undisclosed sum.
-The new company will be called Bonhams Skinner.
+in March 2022, Bonhams acquired the US auction house Skinner Inc. for an undisclosed sum.
+The new company is called Bonhams Skinner.
 Also in March 2022, Bonhams acquired the Danish auction house, Bruun Rasmussen for an undisclosed sum.

+In October 2025, Bonhams was acquired by Pemberton Asset Management, a UK asset manager.

 Locations

 Bonhams has a worldwide network of offices and regional representatives in 25 countries.
 It has three salerooms in the UK; two major salerooms in London – New Bond Street and Knightsbridge, and a saleroom in Edinburgh.
 Regional offices around the UK offer valuation and consignment services.
 In Europe, sales are held in France, Monaco and Belgium.
-In the US, sales are held in Los Angeles, and New York.
-In Asia-Pacific, sales take place in Bonhams saleroom in Pacific Place, Hong Kong, and in Sydney.
+In the US, sales are held in New York, Los Angeles and Boston.
+In Asia-Pacific, sales take place in Bonhams saleroom in Pacific Place, Hong Kong, and in Sydney and Melbourne.

+In 2023, Bonhams achieved 14% growth with $1.14 billion in turnover.